 The Authority has use of land at no cost that belongs to the City.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements (in thousands of dollars) June 30, 2018 and 2017
+(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2019 and 2018

 4. LONG-TERM LIABILITIES